falkr/ttm4175/pages/iot-http-json.md

 We use from now on the `do_GET()` function to serve the web site that reports the stored values, and the function `do_POST()` to receive data from the temperature sensor.
 The web server can hence process two different requests: one for storing data, one for serving a website that presents the data.

-### Task 4.3: Sending Data via Python Requests
+## Task 4.3: Sending Data via Python Requests

 We now want to send data from Python.
-Later, a sensor should do this automated and at constant intervals, for which we cannot use a browser.
+Later, a sensor should do this automated and in periodic intervals, for which we cannot use a browser.

 <script src="https://gist.github.com/falkr/7959a3380f6835e900c43d374595bb6a.js"></script>